Fort New Richmond: Revolutionary War

 The fort was built by Lieutenant-Colonel Alexander Dickson (British Army commander of the Baton Rouge area) after he discovered that Fort Bute (built in 1765) was indefensible against cannon.
 The fort at Baton Rouge was built on the Watt's and Flower's plantations and was completed during the six weeks preceding hostilities in the area during the American Revolutionary War.
 The fort consisted of a ditch eighteen feet wide and nine feet deep surrounding an earthen wall with palisades in the form of chevaux de frise.
-It was armed with thirteen cannon, 400 regular British soldiers from the 16th and 60th Regiments of Foot, a company of grenadiers from Waldeck, and an estimated 150 Loyalist Militia.
+It was armed with thirteen cannon, 400 British Army troops from the 16th and 60th Regiments of Foot, a company of grenadiers from Waldeck, and roughly 150 Loyalist miliitamen.

 The fort was captured on September 21, 1779, when Bernardo de Gálvez, the colonial Governor of Spanish Louisiana, after capturing Fort Bute led his force of approximately 1,000 men (reduced by the hardships of the march from New Orleans) against Baton Rouge.
-The surrender of Fort New Richmond cleared the British out of the Mississippi River area.
+The surrender of Fort New Richmond eliminated the presence of British forces in the Mississippi River area.